 In most cases, dividends are tax exempt, but employers should consult their tax professional.

-Is the dividend program guaranteed?
+Is the dividend program guaranteed every year?

 Dividends are based on performance and therefore are not guaranteed.
 Texas Mutual has, however, distributed dividends for 19 consecutive years.